jamespfennell/transiter/README.md

     as well as derived data that Transiter computes automatically, such as which routes usually call at the stop, and which transfers to other stops are available.
-You can get a full sense for what's available by navigating through the
+You can get a sense for what's available by navigating through the
     [live demo site](https://demo.transiter.io).